ed-curran/reactive-state-graph/README.md

 ## Observable Graph

-ts-graph contains a proper graph implementation that uses legend-state, because the built-in persistence functionality looked promising for multiplayer web apps.
+ts-state-graph contains a proper graph implementation that uses legend-state, because the built-in persistence functionality looked promising for multiplayer web apps.

 This is still in development, the client side graph part works although the api is a little clunky, local persistence works,